Eos-Dx/xrd-analysis/README.md

 # xrd-analysis
 Software for Eos Dx, Inc. sample preprocessing and analysis.
-Last updated for v2.18.0.
+Last updated for v2.18.2.

+## Documentation

+Open ``xrd-analysis/eosdxanalysis/docs/build/html/index.html`` in your web browser.

 # Codebase
 The python package is named ``eosdxanalysis``.